janka102/MASM_OSX/README.md

 # MASM on OS X

 Use Xcode or Visual Studio Code to edit, compile, and debug MASM assembly files.

 Tested and working in Xcode versions [5, 6, and 7](https://github.com/janka102/MASM_OSX/issues/1).
+Version 9 works with a [small fix for using breakpoints](https://github.com/janka102/MASM_OSX/issues/4).

 Made possible thanks to [JWasm](https://github.com/JWasm/JWasm) and [objconv](https://github.com/vertis/objconv).
 This also includes support for the Irvine library as provide by [Along32](http://sourceforge.net/projects/along32).